Studying through OUA

 CSP students have 10 years to complete a qualification through OUA.

-However from 2016, students who commence their degree with Griffith University will have eight years to complete their studies.
+Students who commence their degree with Griffith University will have eight years to complete their studies.

 Study and Centrelink

 The study load of each unit is measured as Equivalent Full Time Study Load (EFTSL), a measure which is recognised by Centrelink.
-The maximum permitted EFTSL is 0.5 in a study term, or four units.